Sumoto Castle Ruins (洲本城)

 A castle ruin located on 130-meter Mt.
 Mikumayama located on the south side of the city's urban area.
 The castle served as a center for the ruling of Awaji Province from the Warring States period to the Edo period.
 The castle's fortress, an excellent example of Warring States period architecture, is well preserved and has been designated a National Historic Site as well as a Cultural Property by Hyogo Prefecture.
 The current castle tower was built as an observatory in 1928 and is Japan's oldest imitation castle tower (entry is prohibited at the present time).
 The surrounding grounds are maintained as a park which offers a sweeping view of the Kitan Strait and which is also a renowned destination for cherry blossom viewing in the spring.

-Peripheral freedom (However, please bring a flashlight at night because the feet are dark)
+All day (But please bring a flashlight because your feet are dark between Dinner)

-- Peripheral freedom (However, please bring a flashlight at night because the feet are dark)
+- All day (But please bring a flashlight because your feet are dark between Dinner)

 - Parking Lot

-- ※ Tel connects to Awaji Island Tourism Association.
+- * Tel connects to the Awaji Island Tourism Association.

 Information Sources: NAVITIME JAPAN